 Vanguard Personal Advisor Services is great for people who have relatively small accounts.
 If you have $100k to invest, Vanguard charges only $300 in the first year.
 It’s hard to find an Advice-Only financial advisor to give you comprehensive financial planning for only $300.
 If you have $500k to invest, fees for Vanguard Personal Advisor Services will be $1,500 in the first year, which will go higher over time.
 When you work with an Advice-Only financial advisor, you may pay $3,000 in the first year for comprehensive financial planning but only $1,000/year in subsequent years for reviews and check-ins.
 Over multiple years you will pay less and receive more comprehensive advice, which is the most valuable part.

 The advisors working for Vanguard Personal Advisor Services are Vanguard employees.
-They execute the asset allocation strategy set by the corporate rather than from their own judgement and experience.
-For instance Vanguard currently recommends 30% of your fixed income allocation should be in international bonds.
-Then each of Vanguard’s hundreds of advisors will recommend 30% of your fixed income allocation should be in international bonds.
+They execute the asset allocation strategy set at the corporate level rather than from their own judgment and experience.
+For instance, Vanguard currently recommends 30% of your fixed-income allocation should be in international bonds.
+Then each of Vanguard’s hundreds of advisors will recommend 30% of your fixed-income allocation should be in international bonds.

 As such, the Vanguard advisors don’t have to be very experienced themselves.
 Vanguard publishes a very brief bio for each of their advisors in this Supplement to the Ask a CFP Professional, Vanguard Financial Plan, and Vanguard Personal Advisor Services Brochures.
-You will see most Vanguard’s advisors came from their customer service or back office departments.
+You will see many Vanguard’s advisors came from their customer service or back-office departments.
 Many are under 30.
-They went through training and became a CFP.
+They went through training and received a credential.

 By comparison, Advice-Only financial advisors are typically principals of their own business.
 Many have been running their practice for over 10 years.
 Some are former business executives.
 They are much more experienced than the typical advisors working for Vanguard Personal Advisor Services.
 Please see some profiles of Advice-Only financial advisors in How Qualified Are Advice-Only Financial Advisors?